 Institutional frameworks may be unsupportive and/or poorly defined with regulatory mechanisms that lack incentives to serve low-income consumers.
-Mandates for formal service provision are often unclear particularly for on-site sanitation where responsibilities can fall between the mandates of different authorities, with fudged lines of accountability.
+Mandates for formal service provision are often unclear particularly for on-site sanitation where responsibilities can fall between the mandates of different authorities, with unclear lines of accountability.

 In many cases strategic planning is poorly implemented.
 Even where policies and strategies do exist